mcneilllucy/synapsis/README.md

 A single two channel image might look like the left colour image in the following figure:

 ![two-channel](resources/figures/2-channel.png)
+*Figure 1: a two channel image of a meiotic spread.
+Antibody stains are SYCP3 (red, illuminates synaptonemal complexes) and MLH3 (green, illuminates sites of meiotic crossovers).

 which can also be separated into the two channels (greyscale, right).